Helios113/deep_nano/content/research_content/24-01-08-Quantum Transport/index.md

 authors: ["Vihar Georgiev"]
 ---

-We are developing quantum mechanical simulator to model current flow in CMOS devices
+We are developing a quantum mechanical simulator to model current flow in CMOS devices.

 <!--more-->

-Our Quantum Transport Simulations  are based on self-consistent solution of Poisson's equation and non-equilibrium Green’s function (NEGF) approach.
-NEGF formalism is a generalization of the Landauer’s formalism to treat many body systems at room temperature in context of one particle.
-The electrostatic potential and the electron density, which serve as an initial condition for the Poisson-NEGF cycle, are obtained from a density gradient of Drift-Diffusion equations.
-The Hamiltonian used in the discretization of the NEGF equations is an effective-mass Hamiltonian that folds the full crystal interaction into the electron effective masses.
+Our Quantum Transport Simulations  are based on self-consistent solution of the Poisson's equation and non-equilibrium Green’s function (NEGF) approach.
+NEGF formalism is a generalisation of the Landauer’s formalism to treat many body systems at room temperature in context of one particle.
+The electrostatic potential and the electron density, which serve as an initial condition for the Poisson-NEGF cycle, are obtained from a density gradient of the Drift-Diffusion equations.
+The Hamiltonian used in the discretisation of the NEGF equations is an effective-mass Hamiltonian that folds the full crystal interaction into the electron effective masses.

-We can perform calculations in ballistic and scattering regime where in the latter case sources of incoherent scattering such as phonon interaction, are currently included in NEGF module.
+We can perform calculations in ballistic and scattering regime where in the latter case sources of incoherent scattering, such as phonon interaction, are currently included in the simulations.
 The Poisson-NEGF cycle is iterated until density and current converges.
 We developed two methods based on either fully-3D or coupled mode space approach self-consistent methodology to solve electron transport equations.
-The NEGF module is included in the 'atomistic' simulator NESS.

-Selected Publications:
+Selected publications:
 - Berrada, S., Carrillo-Nunez, H., Lee, J., Medina Bailon, C., Dutta, T. , Badami, O., Adamu-Lema, F., Thirunavukkarasu, V., Georgiev, V. and Asenov, A. (2020) [Nano-electronic Simulation Software (NESS): a flexible nano-device simulation platform](https://eprints.gla.ac.uk/215701/).
 Journal of Computational Electronics, 19, pp. 1031-1046. [doi: 10.1007/s10825-020-01519-0](https://eprints.gla.ac.uk/215701/)

 - Carrillo-Nuñez, H., Medina-Bailón, C., Georgiev, V. P.  and Asenov, A.  (2020) [Full-band quantum transport simulation in presence of hole-phonon interactions using a mode-space k·p approach](https://eprints.gla.ac.uk/226668/) Nanotechnology, 32(2), 020001. [doi: 10.1088/1361-6528/abacf3](https://eprints.gla.ac.uk/226668/) (PMID:32759487)